 Hamburg’s Franzrötchen reminds us of a French croissant.
 It also reminds us of a Finnish Korvapuusti.
 Perhaps it was inspired by both.
 Or neither.

 Either way, we fell for Franzrötchen during our first trip to Hamburg and fell for it again the second time around.
 The sweet pastry makes a great little breakfast or afternoon treat.
 It’s even better when paired with coffee.

-→ Click here to discover more great food to eat in Hamburg.
+→ Discover more great food in Hamburg.

 94. Tarte à la Praline (France)